neuecc/ZeroFormatter/README.md

 Why use ZeroFormatter?
 ---
 * **Fastest** C# serializer, the code is extremely tuned by both implementation and binary layout(see: [performance](https://github.com/neuecc/ZeroFormatter#performance))
-* Deserialize/re-serialize is infinitly fast because formatter can access to serialized data without parsing/packing(see: [architecture](https://github.com/neuecc/ZeroFormatter#architecture))
+* Deserialize/re-serialize is Infinitely fast because formatter can access to serialized data without parsing/packing(see: [architecture](https://github.com/neuecc/ZeroFormatter#architecture))
 * Strongly Typed and C# Code as schema, no needs to other IDL like `.proto`, `.fbs`...
 * Smart API, only to use `Serialize<T>` and `Deserialize<T>`
 * Full set of general purpose, multifunctional serializer, supports Union(Polymorphism) and native support of Dictionary, MultiDictionary(ILookup)
 * First-class support to Unity(IL2CPP), it's faster than native JsonUtility

-ZeroFormatter is similar as [FlatBuffers](http://google.github.io/flatbuffers/) but ZeroFormatter has clean API(FlatBuffers API is too ugly, [see: sample](https://github.com/google/flatbuffers/blob/master/samples/SampleBinary.cs); we can not use reguraly) and C# specialized.
-If you need to performance such as Game, Distributed Computing, Microservices etc..., ZeroFormatter will help you.
+ZeroFormatter is similar as [FlatBuffers](http://google.github.io/flatbuffers/) but ZeroFormatter has clean API(FlatBuffers API is too ugly, [see: sample](https://github.com/google/flatbuffers/blob/master/samples/SampleBinary.cs); we can not use regularly) and C# specialized.
+If you need to performance such as Game, Distributed Computing, Microservices, etc..., ZeroFormatter will help you.

 Install
 ---